rchillard/sane.html/README.md

 # sane.html
-HTML stencil of sanity is a template for building static HTML5 websites.
+Template for building static HTML5 websites.
+Interested in building a web application instead?
+Check out [sane.app](https://github.com/rchillard/sane.app).

 ## Influences
 sane.html is primarily based off of [HTML5Boilerplate](https://github.com/h5bp/html5-boilerplate) with the following changes:
-- Removal of Google Analytics (try out privacy preserving alternatives)
-- Removal of explicit support for Internet Explorer (e.g. no browserconfig.xml)
 - Removal of editor and git configuration files
 - Removal of build process and npm configuration files
+- Removal of all extra elements supporting web applications
 - Removal of signficant amounts of superfluous documentation
+- Removal of Google Analytics (try out a privacy preserving alternative instead)
-- Removal of all extra elements supporting web applications
+- Removal of explicit support for Internet Explorer (e.g. no browserconfig.xml)

-## Considerations
-This stencil does not support Internet Explorer.

 ## Usage